andre-romano/file_conversor/README.md

 This project has external dependencies.

-Prompts will assist you in downloading missing dependencies when required.
+In ``Windows`` and ``MacOS`` prompts will assist you in downloading missing dependencies when required.

+In `Linux` you may need to install them manually using your package manager.

 ## Installing